engineyard/engineyard-jenkins/README.md

 * There is no support for authentication/authorization of Hudson CI.
 It _will_ use the deploy keys already installed on your AppCloud instance, as described in engineyard-serverside [#set_up_git_ssh](http://github.com/engineyard/engineyard-serverside/blob/master/lib/engineyard-serverside/strategies/git.rb#L106-134)
 * No mail server configured for Hudson CI build failure notifications.
-* The initial steps for setting up and testing your Rails app are determined by the [hudson](http://github.com/cowboyd/hudson.rb) CLI project.
-Currently they assume you use bundler and "rake default" runs all your tests.
-Change them via Hudson CI.
-* It is not using the MySQL database provisioned on your AppCloud instance just yet.

 That is, its really only useful - at this very "alpha" instant in time - to Open Source Rails projects.
 But that's just me being brutally honest.